 On Petrin’s list of recommended Seattle spots to explore are: the neighborhood of Ravenna, previously predominately residential but becoming a hub of great coffee; Santo (1325 NE 65th Street), a farm-to-table operation that is a specialized rarity in that it sources only from Colombia; Broadcast (multiple locations), which also supplies in bulk to other coffee businesses that do not roast in-house; and Armistice (multiple locations), which champions a collaboration-over-competition business approach and are notable for permitting customers to observe roasting operations right in the café.

-Of course, coffee exploration doesn’t have to extend only to beverage menu items and specific shops.
+Of course, coffee culture exploration doesn’t have to extend only to beverage menu items and specific shops.
 Pair a drink with complementary eats ranging from the conventional, like chocolate (see the selection at DeLaurenti in Pike Place Market) or donuts (Petrin favors Mighty-O, while I have fond memories of snacking on Top Pot Donuts while waiting for the Edmonds ferry) to the less intuitive (Petrin enjoys the surprising combination of coffee with dim sum jian dui, a fried Chinese pastry).
 Anything goes in this city of diverse offerings.

 Coffee as Community

 Many tend to think of drinking coffee as a solitary act of passive enjoyment, just something to do while wearing headphones, scrolling on a laptop and ignoring people peering around us for an open seat in which they can do the same.
 While there’s certainly an audience for the coffee-shop-as-airport-gate model, where the consumer’s task is to block out the world and be as unobtrusive as possible while getting caffeinated, Petrin is a proponent of regarding coffee as community.